Ground: Brunton Park

 Location: Carlisle, Cumbria

-My tenth stadium of 2014 was on Saturday 26th April at Brunton Park in Carlisle, Cumbria.
+My tenth ground of 2014 was on Saturday 26th April at Brunton Park in Carlisle, Cumbria.
 The match was Carlisle United vs. Oldham Athletic in Football League One.

 Brunton Park can be found on the edge of a residential area just to the south of the River Petteril.
-The ground lies 1 mile from Carlisle railway station and has been home to the club since 1909.
+The venue lies one mile from Carlisle railway station and has been home to the club since 1909.

 The venue is dominated by the East Stand - a large cantilever stand built in 1996 which has a capacity of 6,000.
 This side of the ground is the only side which is all-seater and the northern end of it is usually given over to away supporters.
 On the opposite side of the pitch there is a mixture of seating and terracing which can also hold a total of 6,000 fans.
 This consists of the Paddock which is uncovered concrete terracing split down the middle by the tunnel to the interior of the stadium.
 Built above the terracing is the Main Stand which is split into three sections - the original structure which was built in the 1950s sits in the middle with two wings with additional seating which were added afterwards.
 The interior of the Main Stand includes the club facilities such as the dressing rooms, ticket office and hospitality areas.

 The area behind the goal at the southern end of the venue is Warwick Road End.
 This unusual looking stand has a triangular roof which covers the concrete terracing which can house 3,500 people.
 The club shop is located directly outside the Warwick Road End.
 Finally the Petteril End is situated behind the goal at the northern end of the ground and is the smallest area at Brunton Park.
 This is a narrow section of uncovered concrete terracing with a small seated area towards the eastern end of it.
 The Petteril End is only fully opened for rare matches where high enough attendances are recorded to warrant the opening.